This story was updated October 10, 2018.

 She wants to learn more about the current demands of the marketplace.
 “It’s really different from when I made ‘Secretary’ in 2001,” she said.
 “I was the center of that movie, and I’d never made anything before.
 You could easily get $2 million to make it.
 It was a very different world.”

-While she has yet to join the PGA, she characterized her current status as being in a transitional state.
+She was still getting up to speed on the process.
 “I’ve gone from being a total beginner to maybe just below intermediate level,” she said.
 “I’m actually, literally interested in the development of tiny indie movies.
 It’s shifted and changed so much.”

 Gyllenhaal first took note of Colangelo’s “The Kindergarten Teacher” script when two acquaintances mentioned it to her at Christmas party.
 Her agents were unaware of the project until she tracked it down.
 Once she read it, she said she felt echoes of the enthusiasm she experienced when she first read the scripts for “Secretary” and “Sherrybaby,” two roles considered to be among her best.
 “These are stories totally based around the perspective of the woman that feel real to me, right to me, somehow accurate in the way they depict women,” she said.